 9. Dedicate a day to meal prep for the week.

 As convenient as delivery or takeout can be, it adds up.
 Cooking a large meal at the beginning of the week or simply planning what you will be eating will not only save you money, but also the time it would take to figure out what you’re going to eat.

 10. Bring your own bottle of water.

 Did you know that you’re allowed to bring in your own bottle of water into a movie theater?
 I learned that when a movie theater employee told me I could’ve brought my own after I spent $7 for a bottle of Dasani (true story).
 Bring your own water everywhere you go.
 It’ll also save you from the temptations of expensive sodas.

 11. Avoid using shopping with store baskets when you can.

-There have been studies showing that grocery baskets or carts trick your mind into buying more, and it is absolutely true.
+There have been studies showing that grocery baskets or carts trick your mind into buying more, and I can say from firsthand experience that it is absolutely true.
 Carry all of your items to the checkout line when you can—your wallet will thank you.